Islamic Declaration

-The Islamic Declaration (Islamska deklaracija) is an essay written by Alija Izetbegović (1925–2003), republished in 1990 in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia.
+The Islamic Declaration (Islamska deklaracija) is an essay written by Alija Izetbegović published in 1970 in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia.
 It presents his views on Islam and modernization.
 The treatise attempts to reconcile Western-style progress with Islamic tradition and issues a call for "Islamic renewal".
 The work was later used against Izetbegović and other pan-Islamists in a 1983 trial in Sarajevo, which resulted in him being sentenced to 14 years' imprisonment.
 He was released after two years.

 The declaration remains a source of controversy.
-Primarily, the Serbs, but overall, the Serbian and Croatian leaderships during the breakup of Yugoslavia, accused Izetbegović and his Party of Democratic Action (SDA) of Islamic fundamentalism and seeking to establish an Islamic state.
+Serb and Croatian leaderships during the breakup of Yugoslavia accused Izetbegović and his Party of Democratic Action (SDA) of Islamic fundamentalism and seeking to establish an Islamic state.

 Overview

 The essay Islamic Declaration is described by John V. A. Fine as a 'theoretical' work on the question on whether Islam and an Islamic state could exist in a modern world, and by Kjell Magnusson as "in terms of genre ... a religious and moral-political essay ... discusses the predicament of Islam and Muslims in the contemporary world".
 Banac describes it as trying to conciliate Western-style progress with Islamic tradition.